 Within this guide to T-Mobile USA's prepaid plans, you'll find information regarding T-Mobile's prepaid plans, including the unlimited plan (which is difficult to find at first glance), prepay plans, customer service, coverage, and more.
 Finally, we will direct you to our cell phone plan comparison tool to help you make an informed decision.

 According to the Pew Research Center, nearly one in five Americans see their smartphone as a financial burden.
 Before even browsing the plans available, determine the amount you can afford to spend based on your overall budget.

 There are plenty of T-Mobile prepaid plans, which can fit just about anyone.
 Here are the following plans available:

 - Pay As You Go Plans

 - International Tourist Plan

-First, let's go over the individual monthly plans.
+So now that that's out of the way, let's first go over the individual monthly plans.